Bored of Studies

 Bored of Studies is an Australian website targeted at students in New South Wales and Victoria.
 It is prominent among students for its Student Assessment Modeller that calculates approximate Australian Tertiary Admission Rank (formerly Universities Admission Index) or Equivalent National Tertiary Entrance Rank results, and for hosting study notes for the New South Wales Higher School Certificate courses.
 An extensive student community has evolved around its forum, which is frequented by school students, teachers and a growing number of university students.
 The site's name is a parody of the NSW Board of Studies, the former governing organisation for the Higher School Certificate (HSC).

 History

 The website was created on 5 March 2002 by four former HSC students who had completed their HSC in the previous year: Mark Czajkowski, James King, Tim Cheng and Ian Keong.
 Regarded as the successor to the popular "hscboardz" and "uniboardz" forums and the "hscstuff.cjb.net" resource library, the site's founders claim that because they were the first to sit a newly revised HSC syllabus, they were able to clearly see the lack of information that future HSC students would face.
 A desire to help address this lack of information was a prime reason behind the founding of Bored of Studies.
-The site is owned and operated by iStudy Australia Pty Ltd, based in the Sydney CBD.
+The site is owned and operated by iStudy Australia Pty Ltd, based in New South Wales.